aptech/docs/docs/CR-sqpSolveMT.rst

             "ctl.gradProc", "scalar, pointer to a procedure that computes the gradient of the function with respect to the parameters.
 Default = ``.``, i.e., no gradient procedure has been provided."
             "ctl.hessProc", "scalar, pointer to a procedure that computes the Hessian, i.e., the matrix of second order partial derivatives of the function with respect to the parameters.
 Default = ``.``, i.e., no Hessian procedure has been provided."
             "ctl.maxIters", "scalar, maximum number of iterations.
 Default = 1e+5."
             "ctl.dirTol", "scalar, convergence tolerance for gradient of estimated coefficients.
 Default = 1e-5.
-When this criterion has been satisfied SQPSolve exits the iterations."
+When this criterion has been satisfied :func:`sqpSolveMT` exits the iterations."
             "ctl.feasibleTest", "scalar, if nonzero, parameters are tested for feasibility before computing function in line search.
 If function is defined outside inequality boundaries, then this test can be turned off.
 Default = 1."
             "ctl.randRadius", "scalar, If zero, no random search is attempted.
 If nonzero, it is the radius of random search which is invoked whenever the usual line search fails.
 Default = .01."
             "ctl.output", "scalar, if nonzero, results are printed.
 Default = 0."